lm3nitro/Projects/Network Traffic Analysis/nfdump/Nfdump Install.md

 + Identify which devices or IP addresses are generating the most traffic (Top Talkers)
 + Find which services are active on your network
-+ Detect traffic patterns that are out of the ordinar (unexpected IP addresses or ports)
++ Detect traffic patterns that are out of the ordinary (unexpected IP addresses or ports)

 Overall, Nfdump can be used for performance monitoring, troubleshooting, reporting, and traffic trend analysis.